 - Reduce the volume of a large chest

-- Eliminate sagging and drooping breast tissue
+- Breast lift or improvement of sagging and drooping breast tissue

-- Restore a youthful, raised chest that will help a woman regain confidence in her body.
+- Restore a youthful, raised chest that will help a woman regain confidence in her body

 |What is the pain level after the surgery?||Mild to Moderate|